-When your estrogen level falls, you may have symptoms.
+During menopause, your estrogen levels fall.
+When this happens, you may have symptoms.
 You also may be at a greater risk for osteoporosis and heart disease.
 Your diet, family health history, lifestyle, and other factors affect your symptoms and risks.

 Mood swings are another effect of low estrogen.
 You may feel sad, anxious, or frustrated.
 Shifting hormone levels and night sweats may disrupt your sleep.
 This can cause fatigue, which may make mood swings worse.

-Heart disease: Estrogen made by the body seems to protect against heart disease.
+Heart disease.
+Estrogen made by the body seems to protect against heart disease.
 It may do this by raising the level of HDL (good) cholesterol in the blood.
-After menopause, the risk of heart disease rises sharply.
-Talk to your doctor about ways to protect your heart health.
+After menopause, the risk for heart disease rises sharply.
+Talk with your healthcare provider about ways to protect your heart health.

 Hormone therapy (HT) replaces hormones your body no longer produces.
 Because of this, it reduces some symptoms of menopause that are linked to low hormone levels.
 HT may also help prevent osteoporosis in some women.
-But it may increase the risk of other health conditions, including heart disease, breast cancer, and stroke.
-You may not need HT—not all women do.
-Talk to your doctor about whether or not HT is right for you.
+But it may increase the risk for other health conditions, including heart disease, breast cancer, blood clots in the legs or lungs, and stroke.
+Not all women need HT.
+Talk with your healthcare provider about whether HT is right for you.